valencik/mastersAPSC/documents/thesis/thesis.md

 %- What?
 Enabled graph data structure operations on NSR author data.
 %- Why?
 This is not possible with existing NSR data...
 Why useful?
 %- How?
 Using python library Networkx to build graph datastructures.
+D3 and Gephi for visualizations This chapter explores the analysis of the NSR data as a network graph.
-D3 and Gephi for visualizations The list of authors of a paper can be used to build a network or graph of the authors.
+The list of authors of a paper is used to build a network graph of authors and their copublication relationships.
 In this work, the word 'graph' will always refer to the mathematical representation of a set of objects and their links.

+%- Motivation
+Exploring the NSR data has been a core motivation for this work.
+Transforming the NSR data into a network graph has enabled new questions and analyses.
+Additionally network graphs lend themselves well to interesting visualizations which has been another motivator.

 ##Data Graphs
 The first graphs constructed in this work had each node represent an author, and each edge or link represent a coauthorship.